-Jupiter is one of the most beautiful towns on the east coast.
-It has a population of about 62,000 and is situated on an inlet to the Atlantic Ocean.
+Jupiter, Florida is one of the most beautiful towns on Florida's east coast.
+It has a population of about 62,814 in 2023 and is situated on an inlet to the Atlantic Ocean.

 Most people who live in Jupiter would rather not live anyplace else.
 It's usually voted by travel authorities as one of the best beach towns in Florida.

-It is the northernmost town in Palm Beach County and most traveler think of Jupiter as the line of demarcation between heavily urbanized south Florida and the quieter places to the north.
+It is the northernmost town in Palm Beach County and many travelers think of Jupiter as the line of demarcation between heavily urbanized south Florida and the quieter places to the north.

 The mainland around Jupiter is also beautiful, with many upscale golfing and boating communities.
 There are many fine shops and restaurants to keep you busy for a long time.

 The Jupiter Inlet Lighthouse and Museum has been open to the public since 1972.

 The tower was first lit in 1860 and has a wonderful view of Jupiter Inlet, the Intracoastal Waterway and the Atlantic Ocean.